 Alfred's reign was a turning point in Britain's history and actually marked the beginning of the development of political unification and an English royal government.
 Alfred recognized that as an island, England needed a navy.
 He designed ships that were more durable than the Viking ships and established the English navy.
 He reorganized the army into two parts, with each serving six months.
 While one part was at war, the other would be working at home and also protecting the villages.
 He had larger fortifications built at strategic points to defend against the Danes.
 These fortifications were known as burghs; many later became commercial centers and towns.

 The Ten Commandments His Foundation

 Alfred's law code began with an introduction containing a translation of the Ten Commandments into English.
 God's law was to be the basis of the law for Alfred's Christian nation if it wished to be blessed by God.
-Following the Ten Commandments, Alfred included the Law of Moses (Exodus 21:1-23:19), the Golden Rule (Matthew 7:12), and a brief account of apostolic history and the growth of Christian law among the Christian nations.
+Following the Ten Commandments, Alfred included the Law of Moses (Exodus 21:1-23:19), the Golden Rule (Matthew 7:12), and a brief account of the apostolic history and the growth of Christian law among the Christian nations.
 Christian principles formed Alfred's concept of justice as he chose the laws which were to be included from the Saxon tradition.
 In establishing justice in his kingdom, Alfred was especially concerned with protecting the weaker members of society, limiting blood feud, and reinforcing the duty of men to their lords.
 Heathen practices were forbidden, and the church was protected by law and granted immunity from taxation.
 The clergy became part of the king's council.